Plasma Cutter 50 Amp Cutting Thickness: Steel & Aluminum

 aluminum cutting best practices

-Keep standoff consistent and drag at a constant rate; too slow increases burring, too fast leaves dross freeze‑in.
+Keep standoff consistent and move at a steady rate.
+Moving too slowly can add burring, while moving too fast can leave dross frozen to the underside.

 Duty Cycle and Its Impact on Cutting Thickness